ogvilla/peerdom-backend/README.md

 ## License

 This work is currently all right reserved by Nothing AG.
-When we will be close to a release we will license this work under the Business Software License 1.1.
+When we will be close to a release we will license this work under the Business Source License 1.1.
 You can [subscribe to this pull request](https://github.com/peerdom/peerdom-backend/pull/2) if you want to follow the situation.